 An experienced real estate agent who knows the area you’re looking to buy in especially well can advise you on market conditions and whether homes you want to make offers on are priced properly.
 Your agent can also identify potential issues with a home or neighborhood you’re unaware of, and go to bat for you to negotiate pricing and terms.

 “As a buyer, it costs you nothing to work with a Realtor, but they can save a lot of time and hassle [in your search],” Lindsay says.

-If these terms are spelled out in writing with deadlines, you’ll have an out if the transaction doesn’t go as planned — and get your earnest deposit back, too.
-Get estimates from contractors on any repairs or upgrades the home might need before you close, DiBugnara says.
+If there is a problem with the home, get estimates from contractors on any repairs or upgrades it might need before you close, DiBugnara says.
 Doing this research can help you plan for those expenses and buy you time to have the work done before moving in.